 Lakewood is a larger medium-sized city located in the state of Colorado.
 With a population of 157,935 people and 41 constituent neighborhoods, Lakewood is the fifth largest community in Colorado.

 Housing costs in Lakewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some cities, Lakewood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakewood are a mix of both white- and blue-collar jobs.
+Lakewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lakewood is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lakewood who work in office and administrative support (11.99%), management occupations (11.14%), and sales jobs (10.37%).

 Also of interest is that Lakewood has more people living here who work in computers and math than 95% of the places in the US.

 Another interesting thing about Lakewood, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 For the size of the city, public transportation in Lakewood is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Lakewood, the benefits are reduced air pollution and congestion on the highways.

 The education level of Lakewood ranks among the highest in the nation.
 Of the 25-and-older adult population in Lakewood, 40.91% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.